Are You Doing Enough to Keep Your Lone Workers Safe?

 Not every employee has the benefit of working with peers.
-Some are lone workers who do their jobs pretty much solo without coworkers or even supervisors nearby.
-Contractors, field workers, home health care nurses, social workers, realtors, and fleet drivers are just a few examples of lone workers.
-It is estimated that there are 53 million lone workers in Canada, the United States and Europe combined; a total of about 15 percent of the overall workforce.
-IDC estimates there are approximately 1.3 billion people who are considered mobile workers, many of whom work alone all or part of their day.
+Some are lone workers who do their jobs alone or with little interaction from coworkers.
+Contractors, field workers, home health care nurses, social workers, realtors and fleet drivers are just a few examples of lone workers.
+It is estimated that Canada, the United States and Europe have 53 million lone workers combined; approximately 15 percent of the overall workforce.
+IDC estimates 1.3 billion people are considered mobile workers, many of whom work alone all or part of their day.

-According to the Health and Safety Authority, lone workers include:
+The Health and Safety Authority defines lone workers as:

-- service workers, e.g. rent collectors, postal staff, social workers, home helps, district nurses, pest control workers, drivers, engineers, or architects
+- Service workers such as rent collectors, postal staff, social workers, home help, district nurses, pest control workers, drivers, engineers, or architects

 These workers have important and often dangerous jobs.
-How can an employer or coworker keep tabs on these employees and what can the lone worker do to maximize their own safety?
+How can an employer or coworker protect these employees, and what can the lone worker do to maximize their own safety?
 Any costs required to ensure the safety of these employees is nothing compared to the possible consequences of someone being injured on the job without anyone knowing or the ability to call for help.

 Keeping Lone Workers Safe

 There are many different variables that come into play when it comes to these assessments.
-The environment, work conditions, required tasks, accessibility to first aid, and the potential for physical violence from outsiders are just some of the considerations.
+The environment, work conditions, required tasks, accessibility to first aid, and the potential for physical violence from outsiders are just a few considerations.
 If safety cannot be established, the employer must arrange for onsite help or dispatch a fellow worker.
-While employers are on the hook for the majority of the obligation, all of the responsibility isn’t solely on the employer, however.
+While employers are on the hook for the majority of the obligation, they don’t shoulder the entire burden.

-Employees share a portion of the burden.
-They must:
+Employees share a portion of the responsibility.
+They have the following duties: